dmcg/daviddenton.github.io/_drafts/connectpattern.md

 This is all quite sensible - there is a shared HTTP client which is configured to send requests to the API with the correct `Accept` header.
 Unfortunately though, as our usage of the API grows, so will the size of the `GitHubApi` class - it may gain many (10s or even 100s of individual) functions, all of which generally provide singular access to a single API call.
 We end up with a monolith object which can be thousands of lines long if left unchecked.

-As there is generally no interaction between these functions - it would be desirable to structure the code in a similar way to how we structured our incoming API - in a modular, easily testable and reusable fashion.
+As there is generally no interaction between these functions - it would be desirable to structure the code in a similar way to how we structured our inbound API - in a modular, easily testable and reusable fashion.
 Even so, we also want to find a way to build functions which combine one or more calls to the API.

 #### Introducing the Connect pattern
 This is where the Connect pattern will help us.
 In essence, the pattern allows the splitting of an adapter monolith into individual Actions and a shared Protocol object which centralises the communication with the API.
 That's quite a lot to take in, so let's split it down and take a look by reimplementing the example above.